 Placing a bet on the outcome of sports events has never been easier than it is today.
 Basically, the only requirement is to possess a computer, connected to the internet.
 There are numerous international web-based sportsbooks that welcome punters from different nationalities and Norwegians are not excluded.

-As a matter of fact, sports betting enjoys a great popularity in the country, which is not surprising as Norwegians cherish a deep love for sports.
+As a matter of fact, sports betting enjoys great popularity in the country, which is not surprising as Norwegians cherish a deep love for sports.

 Find the best Norwegian bookmakers here

 Norway is the country of origin of two unique sports, the first one being Telemark skiing.
 This sport is named after the Telemark region and combines elements and techniques from Nordic and Alpine skiing.
-The second sport, which originated in the country is speed skating.
-It started in 1916 but was officially featured in the Winter Olympic games in 1924.
+The second sport, which originated in the country, is speed skating.
+It started in 1916 but was officially featured in the Winter Olympic Games in 1924.
 Needless to say, some of the best speed skaters in the world are Norwegians.

 As Norwegians are very enthusiastic about sports, betting is hugely popular in the country.
-Trotting, soccer, cross country skiing and hockey never fail to generate a market which calls for strict regulations on behalf of Norwegian authorities.
+Trotting, soccer, cross country skiing, and hockey never fail to generate a market which calls for strict regulations on behalf of Norwegian authorities.
 In the next section, you will find information on current laws regarding sports betting in the country.